-Should you find yourself in the position of needing help in managing the affairs and decision making process of a loved one, or if you have identified that it may indeed be yourself that will shortly require assistance, you can allocate this responsibility through legal channels to a family member or close friend.
+Should you find yourself in the position whereby you need help in managing the affairs and decision making processes of a loved one, or if you have identified that it may indeed be yourself that will shortly require assistance, you can allocate this responsibility through legal channels to a family member or close friend.

 However, it may well be that there is no one suitable that you would deem appropriate or trustworthy enough to hand over this responsibility to, or if that you were to choose one individual it may cause unwelcome animosity, for example between siblings or adult children.
 In this case you can enlist the services of a professional trustee, which we can organise and arrange for you within the Private Client team at Bailey & Cogger.

 Working alongside your family, a professional trustee can:

 - ensure your affairs are handled in accordance with your wishes;